The metal magnetic memory method

 GOST R ISO 24497-1-2009, GOST R ISO 24497-2-2009 and GOST R ISO 24497-3-2009 were put in effect in 2009 under the Federal Agency for Technical Regulation and Metrology Decrees No.499-st, 586-st and 587-st, respectively.

-Since 1996 a Certification Center "Energodiagnostika", being an independent body for personnel certification and conducting training of experts under the licence of the Russian Technical Supervision Body (Rostechnadzor), has been operating in Moscow.
-By the present time more than 1700 Russian and about 600 foreign experts were trained.
+Since 1996 a Certification Center of Energodiagnostika Co.
+Ltd. has been operating in Moscow.
+By the present time more than 2600 Russian and about 900 foreign experts were trained.